• Skip to main content

 ✔ Recommended area to stay in Montreal for history & culture

-Old Montreal is the historic district of the city, home to its oldest buildings and some of its most famous landmarks.
-It stretches east of downtown up to the riverfront and old port area, centred around Rue Saint-Paul.
+Old Montreal is the historic district of the city.
+It’s home to Montreal’s oldest buildings and some of its most famous landmarks.
+The neighbourhood stretches east of downtown up to the riverfront and old port area.
+Its main tourist area centres around Rue Saint-Paul (St Paul Street).

 Old Town

-Sure, it’s a little touristy here, but Old Montreal is the perfect spot to start your Montreal itinerary and a great choice for where to stay in Montreal for historical sightseeing.
+Sure, it’s a little touristy, but Old Montreal is the perfect spot to start your Montreal itinerary.
+For historical sightseeing, Old Montreal is the best place to stay in the city.

-The blocks near the waterfront contain small cobblestone streets lined with the older buildings that make Old Montreal among visitors.
-Along these narrow streets, you’ll come across many cafes, restaurants, and boutiques.
-It’s a quaint shopping experience compared to the high-end commercial strips in the downtown area.
+The blocks west of the waterfront teem with cobblestone streets lined by older buildings.
+This is where Old Montreal charms its visitors most.
+Along the narrow streets, you’ll stumble upon cafés, restaurants, boutiques, and markets.
+It’s a quainter shopping experience than the higher-end commercial strips in downtown.

-Due to the location of Old Montreal, you’ll also have the chance to easily visit some of the nearby neighbourhoods and boroughs including Downtown Montreal, Little Burgundy, and Griffintown.
+Due to the location of Old Montreal, you’ll also be able to visit some nearby neighbourhoods & boroughs.
+Downtown Montreal, Little Burgundy, and Griffintown are close by.

 Recommended hotels in Old Montreal

-Most of the hotels in Old Montreal provide top-notch service, as they need to compete for visitors near the riverfront.
-No matter where you stay in Old Montreal, you’ll encounter friendly staff that is always ready to help.
+Most of the hotels in Old Montreal provide top-notch service, as they need to compete for visitors.
+No matter where you stay in Old Montreal, you’ll encounter friendly staff who are always ready to help.

-• W Montreal Hotel: Located in Victoria Square, this modern four-star hotel has one of the best locations and rooms with views of the public square.
-It’s also one of the priciest options.
-You’ll pay a premium for the short walk from Old Montreal, Notre-Dame Basilica and the World Trade Centre Montreal.
+• W Montreal is a modern 4.5-hotel located in Victoria Square, one of the city’s best locations.
+The rooms are snazzy & colourful and charm with views of the public square.
+W Montreal is one of the pricier options in the city though.
+You’ll pay a premium for the short walk to Old Montreal, Notre-Dame Basilica, and the World Trade Centre Montreal.

-• Hotel Epik Montreal: Housed inside a historic building, this highly rated boutique hotel is one of the best places to stay in Old Montreal.
-It’s a 10-minute walk from the Old Port, giving you access to some of the best restaurants in the city.
-It also has its own coffee shop, to help fuel your trip.
+• Hotel Epik Montreal is a highly-rated boutique hotel housed inside a historic building.
+It’s one of the best places to stay in Old Montreal.
+Hotel Epik is a 10-minute walk from the Old Port, giving you access to some of the best restaurants in the city.
+It also has its own coffee shop to help fuel your trip.

-• Hotel Nelligan: This four-star hotel is just around the corner from the basilica and Pointe-a-Calliere Museum.
-History lovers should love this location while foodies should enjoy staying near the eateries on the waterfront.
-The rooftop terrace is also quite spectacular.
+• Hotel Nelligan is a 4-star hotel around the corner from Notre-Dame Basilica and Pointe-a-Calliere Museum.
+History lovers will love the location.
+Likewise, foodies will enjoy staying near the eateries on the waterfront.
+The rooftop terrace is quite spectacular.

 Quartier des Spectacles

-✔ Top neighbourhood to stay in Montreal for art lovers & taking in local festivities
+✔ Top neighbourhood in Montreal for art lovers & taking in local festivities

 Place des Arts